Sahaj-jj/Restaurant-page/README.md

 ## About

-The objective of the project was to lern and demonstrate the use of webpack and npm.
+The objective of the project was to learn and demonstrate the use of webpack and npm.
 All DOM elements were created dynamically using vanilla JS.
 ###
 Made while following the curriculum of [The Odin Project](https://sahaj-jj.github.io/Restaurant-page/)